 Steel frame buildings are increasingly popular due to the speed of their install, sustainability aspects and affordability.
 Steel structures can be a very cost-effective way to give yourself more space.
 However, depending on usage, cladding must be an aspect taken into consideration.
-Cladding is the most effective way to heat your steel frame building and there are many options available depending on the use of your steel frame building.
+Cladding is the most effective way to heat your steel frame building and there are many options available depending on the use of your portal frame building.

 What is cladding?